MichaelBroschinsky/BlosxomStuff/README.md

 BlosxomStuff
 ============

-A collection of flavours, themes, and other things from Blosxom, the minimalist blogging engine.
+A collection of flavours, themes, and plugins from Blosxom, the minimalist blogging engine.

 License
 -------